arccoza/casr/src/pages/about-contact.md

 <a href="mailto:{{email}}">{{email}}</a>

 ### Social
-Visit our [Facebook page](https://www.facebook.com/Christiana-All-Seasons-Resort-1142890662409199/) and like us to keep up to date with our upcoming specials.
+Visit our <a href="https://www.facebook.com/Christiana-All-Seasons-Resort-1142890662409199/" target="_blank">Facebook page</a> and like us to keep up to date with our upcoming specials.